rjdbcm/woma/QQ.md

 ## WEEP12 17-Oct-2021 The Woma Interactive Shell and Woma(terse)
 There will be an interpreted dialect of Woma, Woma(terse) exclusively for Woma Interactive Shell(WIS) use.
 The reason for exclusivity is to avoid confusion.
 In the WIS, the semicolon ``;`` replaces the indentation normally used.

+## WEEP13 17-Oct-2021 Syntactically Enforced Default Parameter Values and Constraints
+For functions that take parameters, the parameters must be specified with a (preferably reasonable) default value and a constraining contract.